umedith/Awwards/Readme.md

  3. See my profile with all the projects i posted ,username,bio and contact.
  4. Click on the link to visit the site .
  5. Click on Rate link to vote and rate.
- 6.The user is able to view the project and profile APIS.
+ 6. The user is able to view the project and profile APIS.

 Inputs
 1.search projects by titles.
 2.Create a profile,registering,log in,etc